North Pole: Time and day and night

-These effects are caused by a combination of the Earth's axial tilt and its revolution around the sun.
-The direction of the Earth's axial tilt, as well as its angle relative to the plane of the Earth's orbit around the sun, remains very nearly constant over the course of a year (both change very slowly over long time periods).
-At northern midsummer the North Pole is facing towards the sun to its maximum extent.
-As the year progresses and the Earth moves around the sun, the North Pole gradually turns away from the sun until at midwinter it is facing away from the Sun to its maximum extent.
+These effects are caused by a combination of the Earth's axial tilt and its revolution around the Sun.
+The direction of the Earth's axial tilt, as well as its angle relative to the plane of the Earth's orbit around the Sun, remains very nearly constant over the course of a year (both change very slowly over long time periods).
+At northern midsummer the North Pole is facing towards the Sun to its maximum extent.
+As the year progresses and the Earth moves around the Sun, the North Pole gradually turns away from the Sun until at midwinter it is facing away from the Sun to its maximum extent.
 A similar sequence is observed at the South Pole, with a six-month time difference.

-Time

-In most places on Earth, local time is determined by longitude, such that the time of day is more or less synchronised to the position of the sun in the sky (for example, at midday, the sun is roughly at its highest).
-This line of reasoning fails at the North Pole, where the sun rises and sets only once per year, and all lines of longitude, and hence all time zones, converge.
-There is no permanent human presence at the North Pole and no particular time zone has been assigned.
-Polar expeditions may use any time zone that is convenient, such as Greenwich Mean Time, or the time zone of the country from which they departed.
+Since longitude is undefined at the north pole, the exact time is a matter of convention.
+Polar expeditions use whatever time is most convenient, such as Greenwich Mean Time or the time zone of their origin.